RauliL/plorth/docs/api.md

   <dd>any, any, any</dd>
 </dl>

-Copies top-most value of the stack as the third top-most value of the stack.
+Copies the topmost value of the stack as the third topmost value of the stack.